libsdl-org/SDL/docs/README-migration.md

 The viewport, clipping state, and scale for render targets are now persistent and will remain set whenever they are active.

-SDL_RenderGeometryRaw() and SDL_Vertex have been changed to use floating point colors, in the range of [0..1] for SDR content.
+SDL_Vertex has been changed to use floating point colors, in the range of [0..1] for SDR content.

 SDL_RenderReadPixels() returns a surface instead of filling in preallocated memory.